 Blogs are a good way for students to keep a record of their progress toward a goal or their contribution toward a project.

-You can set up one blog for all students/ Sub-groups (in which they can all see other students' contributions), or each student/ Sub-group can have individual blogs.
+You can set up one blog for all students/sub-groups (in which they can all see other students' contributions), or each student/sub-group can have individual blogs.
 Please note that individual blogs are not private.

 2. Create a Blog